jsware/jsware.github.io/_uml2/32-relationships.md

 * An association represents a structural relationship among objects.
 In many situations it is important to state how many objects may be associated across a link (an instance of an association is called a link).
 This "how many" is known as the **multiplicity** of the association's role.
 It represents a range of integers, written as an expression of the minimum and maximum values.
 For example exactly one (1), zero to one (0..1), zero to many (0..* or just *), or m to n (e.g. 3..5) or an exact number (e.g. 3 or 3..3).

-{% include pop src="/assets/images/uml2/association-adornments.drawio.svg" alt="Association Adornments" class="align-right" width="300" %}
+{% include figure popup=true image_path="/assets/images/uml2/association-adornments.drawio.svg" alt="Association Adornments" class="align-right" width="300" %}

 If the association end names are specified, or the nature of the association is unambiguous, it is not always necessary to specify the association name.
 The direction triangle does not denote any form of navigation (see [navigability](#navigability)) or data flow.